mrc-ide/packit/docs/auth.md

   The device can poll this endpoint (posting the device code) while waiting for the user code to be validated.
 It returns a 400 until the request is validated.
 Once validated, the endpoint returns an access token for the validating user.

-Some slight deviations from the spec:
-- The device authorization request endpoint is a POST as defined in spec, but does not take a body as `client_id` and `scope` are not used.
+NB The device authorization request endpoint is a POST as defined in spec, but does not take a body as `client_id` and `scope` are not used.
-- Error responses conform to our usual format where the error detail (in this case one of the codes defined in the spec, e.g. `access denied`) in nested under top level `error` property.

 ### DeviceAuthRequestService
 This class manages pending device auth requests, as an in-memory list (so requests are invalidated when the API restarts).